courselabs/docker/labs/containers/README.md

 > You have two containers, both in the exited state.
 The container IDs match the hostname output.

-That container didn't do anything useful, but  one-off containers can be good for automation tasks, they can be packaged with all the tools and scripts they need.
+Those containers didn't do anything useful, but  one-off containers can be good for automation tasks, they can be packaged with all the tools and scripts they need.

-Try a container which generates a TLS cert you can use for dev environments:
+Try a container which generates a security certiicate you can use for HTTPS in dev environments:

 ```
-docker run kiamol/ch15-cert-generator
+docker run -it kiamol/ch15-cert-generator
 ```

-> When you see the output `Certs generated`, you can exit the container by pressing Ctrl-C / Cmd-C.
+> The `-it` flag attaches your terminal, so you can send commands to the container.
+When you see the output `Certs generated`, exit the container by pressing Ctrl-C / Cmd-C.

 📋 The cert-generator container has exited; print out the logs from the process.